dvrvsimi/solana-idl-extractor/README.md

 ## License

-This project is licensed under either of:
+This project is licensed under MIT License

-- MIT License
-- Apache License, Version 2.0

-at your option.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request!